dqops/dqo/docs/checks/column/nulls/nulls-percent-change-1-day.md

 ---
-title: nulls percent change 1 day data quality checks
+title: Nulls percent change 1 day data quality checks, SQL examples
 ---
-# nulls percent change 1 day data quality checks
+# Nulls percent change 1 day data quality checks, SQL examples

 Detects relative increases or decreases in the percentage of null values since the previous day.
  Measures the percentage of null values for each day.